BennetWilson/note-taker/README.md

   I was tasked with creating a Note-Taker using express in JS.

-  I was given a lot of starter files, but i had to create the routes in the server.js.

   I created three GETs, one POST, one DELETE and one LISTEN.

   I used UUID to create unique ID's for every new entry.
 I used this ID to target which item of the array I want to delete.